Applications currently not being accepted.

 - Don’t forget the SAFE in Safe Routes.
 Getting every person to their destination safely is our number one job as owners/designers of the roadway network.
 This is even more true when our children are involved.
 Designing projects with minimum standards in mind is not sufficient to protect children’s safety.
 Consider every opportunity to include Proven Safety Countermeasures in your design.
 Want to know where the most dangerous roads in your community are?
 Check out the Network Screening (High Crash) Lists in our region.

 Assistance is available for applicants of Safe Routes funding.

-Didn’t receive funding for a Safe Routes Application?
+Did not receive funding for a Safe Routes Application?
 Find out why!

-Don’t wait until the last minute!
+Do not wait until the last minute!

 County, municipal governments, school districts, and schools are eligible to apply to the program.
 Nonprofit organizations are not eligible as direct grant recipients for this solicitation.
-However, non-profit organizations may partner with a local public agency that will assume responsibility and administration for the grant.
+However, nonprofit organizations may partner with a local public agency that will assume responsibility and administration for the grant.

 Infrastructure projects include planning, designing, and installing sidewalks, crosswalks, signals, traffic-calming, and bicycle facilities.
 Operating or maintenance costs are not eligible for Safe Routes funding.